surma/streaming-dot/README.md

 | Safari  | ⏰ In Development | Missing [ReadableStreams](https://bugs.webkit.org/show_bug.cgi?id=138967), Generators and TextDecoder |
 | Edge    | ⏰ In Development | Missing TextDecoder |

+## Current shortcomings and potential tripwires

+* The parser itself is not streaming (i.e. `doT.compile()` cannot consume a stream).
+* Currently, the body of a conditional cannot contain template expressions and as such nested conditionals are not possible.
+I have a fix in mind.

 ## Example

 A fully runnable example can be found in the `example` folder.
 It is a node webserver using streaming doT as a templating language.
 The website itself has a service worker that uses streaming doT with the same template.